zio/zio-schema/docs/codecs/apache-avro.md

 sidebar_label: "Apache Avro"
 ---

+## Introduction

+Apache Avro is a popular data serialization format used in distributed systems, particularly in the Apache Hadoop ecosystem.
+In this article, we will explore how to work with Apache Avro codecs in Scala using the ZIO Schema.
+Avro codecs allow us to easily serialize and deserialize data in Avro's binary and JSON formats.

 ## Installation

 To use the Avro codecs, we need to add the following dependency to our `build.sbt` file: